tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/colombia.rst

 CSC is the default for new databases.

-Once that Odoo and Carvajal are fully configured and ready for production the testing environment can be disabled.
+Once that CoquiAPPs and Carvajal are fully configured and ready for production the testing environment can be disabled.

 Configure your report data